yashkir/spaceship/README.md

 --------------
 * Click the board to place your ships.
 * Click the computer's board to select your target.
-* Click FIRE to attack.
+* Click FIRE to attack (or click the target square again).
+* RED is a hit, when all ships are dead you win.

 Planned Features
 ----------------

+* set ship orientation when placing
 * multiplayer (hot-seat)
 * multiplayer (online)
 * sound